 In this article, we delve into the critical question about how ear infections cause hearing loss, especially in childhood otitis media.

-A Quick Overview of Infected Ears and Hearing Loss
+Infected Ears and Hearing Loss

 If your doctor uses the words ‘acute otitis media,’ they are referring to an infection in your middle ear.
 The word ‘acute’ refers to the fact the infection is temporary and treatable, compared to a long term, chronic infection.